open-mmlab/mmyolo/docs/en/user_guides/visualization.md

 <img src="https://user-images.githubusercontent.com/89863442/190903635-27bbc619-9bf8-43a8-aea8-ea13b9dad28c.jpg" width="1000" alt="image"/>
 </div>

-Visualization can provide an intuitive explanation of the training and testing process of the deep learning model.
+Visualization provides an intuitive explanation of the training and testing process of the deep learning model.

-You can use the `Visualizer` provided in MMYOLO for feature map visualization, which has the following features:
+In MMYOLO, you can use the `Visualizer` provided in MMEngine for feature map visualization, which has the following features:

 - Support basic drawing interfaces and feature map visualization.
 - Support selecting different layers in the model to get the feature map.
 The display methods include `squeeze_mean`, `select_max`, and `topk`.
 Users can also customize the layout of the feature map display with `arrangement`.